google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

 {% include "web/_shared/contributors/samdutton.html" %}

-Image Capture is an API to capture still images and control camera settings.
+Image Capture is an API to capture still images and configure camera hardware settings.

-The API enables control over camera hardware features such as zoom, focus mode, contrast, ISO and white balance.
-Best of all, Image Capture enables access to the full resolution capabilities.
+The API enables control over camera features such as zoom, focus mode, contrast, ISO and white balance.
+Best of all, Image Capture enables access to the full resolution capabilities of each available camera.
 Previous techniques for taking photos on the Web have used snapshots from a video stream, which are lower resolution than those available for still images.

 Image Capture is available in Chrome 56 on desktop and Android as an